 Nancy L. Frey, PhD

 Nancy’s love of hiking grew from annual summer trips to Yosemite led by a Dad who always knew the name of every tree and who reveled in leading his children to inspirational points.
-Thus it wasn’t too surprising that when she selected her subject material for her doctoral dissertation in cultural anthropology (UC Berkeley) one very attractive element of it was the prospect of traversing the north of Spain on foot.
+Thus it wasn’t too surprising that when she selected her subject material for her doctoral dissertation in cultural anthropology (UC Berkeley, PhD, 1996) one very attractive element of it was the prospect of across northern Spain on foot.

-Since her first walk in 1993, Nancy has walked the Camino de Santiago numerous times and cycled it as well.
-In her book on the modern day journey, Pilgrim Stories: On and Off the Road to Santiago (UC Press, 1998), Nancy brings to life the contemporary way by discussing pilgrims' motivations, mishaps and discoveries while walking as well as providing insights into why the route is so popular today.
+Since her first pilgrimage in 1993, Nancy has walked the Camino de Santiago numerous times and cycled it as well.
+In her book on the modern day journey Pilgrim Stories: On and Off the Road to Santiago (UC Press, 1998), Nancy brings to life the contemporary Camino by discussing pilgrims' motivations, mishaps and discoveries while walking as well as providing insights into why the route is so popular today.
 Significantly, Nancy also discusses a key phase of pilgrimage rarely discussed, the reincorporation: How does one take the journey home?

 Jose Daniel Placer

 A native of Santiago de Compostela, Jose received his law degree from the University of Santiago and then made a 180 degree turn away from lawyering and back to his real passion: children and the outdoors.

 He has taught outdoor education and coaches soccer, basketball and volleyball.

 With Europe as his backyard, Jose has hiked extensively both within and beyond Spain since he was a teenager.

 Despite having enjoyed the Italian Dolomites, and hiking in the Alps while studying law at the University of Passau in Germany, his favorite stomping ground continues to be Spain’s Picos de Europa.